D Rings – Sizes, Sewing Tips, and Craft Ideas

 - Overalls

-- Tote bags, use one at a time at the ends of the straps for
+- Tote bags, use one at a time at the ends of the straps for decoration!

-- This DIY Dog Collar:
+DIY Dog Collar

 Save and Share